DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-07-03-candidate-level-english.md

 > ### English GCSE or equivalent, or other evidence of ability in English

 > What type of English qualification do you have?
+Select all that apply.

-> Select all that apply.
+> If you do not have an English qualification, ask your provider how to show your level of English.

 > [  ] GCSE